NVIDIA/spark-rapids/docs/compatibility.md

 it by default.
 If you would like to test it, you need to enable `spark.rapids.sql.format.json.enabled` and `spark.rapids.sql.format.json.read.enabled`.

-It will cause error on invalid data.
-For example, the following is valid:
+Reading input containing invalid JSON format (in any row) will throw runtime exception.
+An example of valid input is as following:
 ``` console
 {"name":"Andy", "age":30}
 {"name":"Justin", "age":19}
 ```

-The followings will cause error:
+The following input is invalid and will cause error:
 ```console
 {"name":"Andy", "age":30} ,,,,
 {"name":"Justin", "age":19}